Sheet Pan Chicken Fajitas

 - Turn the oven down to 425 Fahrenheit.
 Pull out the hot sheet pans one at a time and very carefully spread half your mixture onto each hot pan.
 Don’t stir it once it’s spread, and return the pan to the oven immediately.

 - Bake for 7 minutes and check the chicken temperature.
+You may stir the chicken and vegetables at this time.
 Bake for an additional 5 minutes if necessary till your chicken is cooked through (165 F) and your veggies are browned.

 - Wrap the tortillas in foil and warm in the oven or heat them on the stove.
 Serve with lime wedges and additional toppings like sour cream and guacamole if desired.
 Enjoy!